freerange/site/soups/weeknotes/week-409.snip.markdown

 * [Domain purchased and wiki created](https://wiki.coops.tech/)
 * [Mailing list created](https://www.email-lists.org/pipermail/tech-coops/)

 It was an intensive couple of days spent with lots of enthusiastic and like-minded people.
-It'll be interesting to see whether the enthusiasm translate into action after the event: I certainly hope it does and am excited by the possibilities.
+It'll be interesting to see whether the enthusiasm translates into action after the event: I certainly hope it does and am excited by the possibilities.

 Many thanks to [Outlandish][outlandish] for organising it!